These 8 practical tips cover the basics of healthy eating and can help you make healthier choices.

 Check whether you're a healthy weight by using the BMI healthy weight calculator.

-Start the NHS weight loss plan, a 12-week weight loss guide that combines advice on healthier eating and physical activity.
+Lose weight with the NHS weight loss plan, a 12-week weight loss guide that combines advice on healthier eating and physical activity.

 If you're underweight, see underweight adults.
 If you're worried about your weight, ask your GP or a dietitian for advice.